Wabinab/Xenoblade-Chronicles-3-The-Book/src/05_battle.md

 Mio ran towards them while Lanz prepared his machine gun, saying: "Well, so are we!
 Even-stevens, Right?!"

-Mio and the guy was running from both flanks, his cards flying in front of Mio to back her up.
-She landd in front of Eunie, one hit and knock her to the side.
-Fight Noah, yet his blades could not land a blow on her, "How can she react so quickly?!
+The Mondo backed Mio up while she made her way to the team.
+One slice knocked Eunie off to the side, as she concentrated on Noah.
+Noah spoke to himself while he was busy blocking, "How can she react so quickly?!
 Can't seem to... hit her!"

-Finally, Noah seemed to landed a slice on her face.
-Mio groaned in pain, one hand at the pain, another holding towards Noah.
+As his sword traversed her ears, a sharp-pitch sound generated from the sword damaged her ears.
+She held up her left hand to soothed its pain, holding another at Noah.

 "What's...
 What's that sound?"

-Ok, not a hit, but a sound that hurts Mio's ears. {{footnote: Cat had better hearings, but more sensitive to high pitch loud noise?}}
+> (Note from the author: **For this rest of this section, Noah's and Mio's thoughts would be rendered in italics.**)

-As they exchanged blows, Noah thought:{{footnote: **Anything in italics is inner thoughts, not spoken out.**}} "_She's so fast...
+Noah continued to analyze the situation while they exchanged hits: "_She's so fast...
 And yet... her moves are really simple...
-It's almost... like they have a rhythm..._" And he realized something: "_The Agnian off-seeing tune?
+It's almost... like they have a rhythm..._"

+The word "rhythm" reminded him of something: "_The Agnian off-seeing tune?
 I know how that goes..._" He looked at her steps, counted, "_One, two, three, four...
 One, two, three!_"

-Noah turned and faced her side at Mio, to which Mio was shocked, "He's not even looking at me?!"
+Noah turned to the side, ears facing Mio.
+Mio was shocked at his action, "He's not even looking at me?!"

-Noah, meanwhile, countinued counting, looking away to not be flooded with vision inputs, "_One, two, three, four...
+Noah relied on the tempo rather than his vision, "_One, two, three, four...
 One, two..._"

 "There!"
-He shouted, sliced his sword vertically at Mio.
-It sliced and some shirt pieces flew off Mio.
-Shocked in her mind, "_He hit me?!_" She can't stop now, yet Noah already know her pace.
-Once slice up to the air threw one of her blades flying off, which she caught on a second later.
-"Why you...!"
+He gripped his blade, sliced his sword vertically as Mio jumped back just on time.
+Some pieces of her shirt fell off, in shocked, "_He hit me?!_" As she landed, Noah thrusted forward and sent one of her ring flying off into the air, which she caught as it fell back down, still awed: "Why you...!"

-Noah suddenly realized something as he ran towards her, "_Hang on...The fighting's stopped?_" There was no sound coming from a distance.
-He looked around at the ledge while on his course, saw nobody else except for them: "_When did that...?_" Only Noah and Mio was still exchanging blows, while the others were already exhausted, panting as they bent on the floor.
+As they exchanged blows, Noah's brain managed to catch an empty window for clear thinking. "_Hang on...The fighting's stopped?_" He looked and listened, no sounds nor sights coming from the distance.
+Lanz and the others were seen exhausted, lending support from their weapons while bending forward.
+Only Noah and Mio continued their fights, "_When did that...?_"

 "_At this rate, one of us is going to get killed...
-No, maybe both of us will..._" He stopped, needed time to think, "_Something strange is going on.
+No, maybe both of us will..._" He stopped moving forward, need time to think, "_Something strange is going on.
 We shouldn't be fighting like this._" Unconsciously, he spoke out: "We should run!"
-He was surprised by what he just spoken, thought: "_Run?
+He immediately realized what he had spoke from his unconscious, shock-ridden: "_Run?
 Was it... me who just said that?What is this?
 There's no time to think..
 Have to trust my gut...
 This is all too real!
 I hope I'll be able to..._"

-Mio also stopped, one blade in front of her, gritted her teeth.
-Noah's thought continued: "_get through... to her...!_" Mio continued to ran towards Noah and fought.
-Noah wanted to communicate, blocking her shot while speaking: "You are an off-seer!
+Mio was seen gritting her teeth, stopping to face him. "_get through... to her...!_" She didn't stop for long before running towards him.
+As he blocked her attacks, spoke out to her: "You are an off-seer!
 From Agnus, right?!"

 "What the...?"